Before you begin, keep these three things in mind:

 Install zipper doors for access.

-Install dust filtration fan; keeping a negative airflow in dust work area is important.
+Install dust filtration fan; keeping a negative airflow in the dust work area is important.

 Pay attention to personal protection respirators and breathing.